Chinese iron ore futures rise on weak supply, demand recovery

 Steel prices on the Shanghai Futures Exchange were mixed.

-Construction used steel rebar SRBcv1 edged up 0.1% to 4,878 yuan a tonne and hot rolled coils SHHCcv1, used in the manufacturing sector, increased 0.7% to 5,104 yuan a tonne.
+Construction-use steel rebar SRBcv1 closed 0.9% higher at 4,917 yuan a tonne and hot rolled coils SHHCcv1, used in the manufacturing sector, rose 1.3% to 5,137 yuan a tonne.

-Stainless steel futures SHSScv1, for April delivery, extended losses into the third straight session and dropped 4.1% to 19,140 yuan a tonne, as Shanghai nickel futures SNIcv1 dived to a 17% trading limit after resuming trade on Friday.
+Stainless steel futures SHSScv1, for April delivery, extended losses into the third straight session and dropped 3.6% to 19,235 yuan a tonne, as Shanghai nickel futures SNIcv1 dived to hit the 17% trading limit after resuming trade on Friday.

-For the whole week, stainless steel prices are set to rise 1.9% amid raw material nickel price volatility.
+For the whole week, stainless steel prices rose 2.5% amid volatility in the prices of raw material nickel.

 ($1 = 6.3244 Chinese yuan)